BMW X3M (F97) braking, upgraded for real heat load

 Does a properly engineered carbon ceramic upgrade change brake bias?

-How long can StopFlex carbon ceramic rotors last on the street?
+How long can STOPFLEX carbon ceramic rotors last on the street?

-For normal street use without track abuse, StopFlex states that rotor life can reach roughly 250,000 to 300,000 km, which is substantially longer than typical steel rotors.
+For normal street use without track abuse, STOPFLEX states that rotor life can reach roughly 250,000 to 300,000 km, which is substantially longer than typical steel rotors.